homeaidepi/Open-Source/chair/README.md

 [After the Meeting](afterMeeting.md)

-# Social Contract Bylaws

 ## Members
 [Contributors](contributors.md)

 [Chairperson](chairperson.md)

+## Social Contract

+### Guiding lights
+* Innovation through meritocracy
+* Imagine someone knows something you dont
+* Hardy debates between passionate members will happen
+* The ideas, opinions & objections can and should come from all
+* Work to question your initial judgement once more with new information
+* Allow us to finding equalibriums across the organization and not just one group, silo or vertical
+* The content will be a living reference and undergo version change and evolution through commits
+* Try think with open source mindsets, where the contributions of many versus the few help usher things along faster
+* Try to re-consider earlier assumptions, methods, etc, as you may not find the same benefits & simplicities when compared to alternatives

+### Requirements ###
+* Contributors may commit changes, issue a pull request then once approvals by many members will it be codified into current reference

-## Terms
+### Terms
-**Item**: Bullet points, notions or ideas raised in the documentation
+* **Item**: Bullet points, notions or ideas raised in the documentation

-**Document**: The source of record that is under committee review
+* **Document**: The source of record that is under committee review

-**Omission**: Some detail that is missing that needs clarification or addition to the document
+* **Omission**: Some detail that is missing that needs clarification or addition to the document

-**Objections**: Some detail may be erroneous or not be beneficial to the document that needs clarification or removal from the document
+* **Objections**: Some detail may be erroneous or not be beneficial to the document that needs clarification or removal from the document

-**Friendly Ammendment**: If the person who made the original motion agrees with the suggested changes, the amended motion may be voted on without a separate vote to approve the amendment.
+* **Friendly Ammendment**: If the person who made the original motion agrees with the suggested changes, the amended motion may be voted on without a separate vote to approve the amendment.

-**Passage**: Passed a vote by a majority or super majority
+* **Passage**: Passed a vote by a majority or super majority

-**Motion**: To introduce a new piece of business or propose a decision or action, a motion must be made by a contributor ("I move that......")
+* **Motion**: To introduce a new piece of business or propose a decision or action, a motion must be made by a contributor ("I move that......")
 A second motion must then also be made (raise your hand and say, "I second it.")
 After limited discussion the group then votes on the motion.
 A majority vote is required for the motion to pass (except for motion of confidence which requires a super majority vote)

-**Amend**: This is the process used to change a motion under consideration.
+* **Amend**: This is the process used to change a motion under consideration.
 Perhaps you like the idea proposed but not exactly as offered.
 Raise your hand and make the following motion: "I move to amend the motion on the floor."
 This also requires a second.
 After the motion to amend is seconded, a majority vote is needed to decide whether the amendment is accepted.
 Then a vote is taken on the amended motion.
 We can recognize a "friendly amendment" in some cases.

-**Question**: To end a discussion immediately, the question is called (say "I call the question") and needs a second.
-A vote is held immediately (no further discussion is allowed).
-A two-thirds vote is required for passage.
-If it is passed, the motion on the floor is voted on immediately.

-**Table**: To table a discussion is to lay aside the business at hand in such a manner that it will be considered later in the meeting or at another time ("I make a motion to table this discussion until the next meeting.
+* **Table**: To table a discussion is to lay aside the business at hand in such a manner that it will be considered later in the meeting or at another time ("I make a motion to table this discussion until the next meeting.
 In the meantime, we will get more information so we can better discuss the issue.")
 A second is needed and a majority vote required to table the item being discussed.

-**Adjourn**: A motion is made to end the meeting.
+* **Adjourn**: A motion is made to end the meeting.
 A second motion is required.
 A majority vote is then required for the meeting to be adjourned (ended).
 Note: If more than one motion is proposed, the most recent takes precedence over the ones preceding it.

-## Modus Operandi
+### Modus Operandi
 * Only one item can be discussed at a time - "The current item".
 * Once no omissions or objections are raised relating to "The current item" then the next item in order is discussed.
 * All members have equal and basic rights — the right to vote, the right to be heard, the right raise objections or omissions & the right to chair